cloudfoundry/cf-java-client/README.md

 `TEST_PROXY_PORT` | _(Optional)_ The port of a proxy to route all requests through.
 Defaults to `8080`.
 `TEST_PROXY_USERNAME` | _(Optional)_ The username for a proxy to route all requests through `TEST_SKIPSSLVALIDATION` | _(Optional)_ Whether to skip SSL validation when connecting to the Cloud Foundry instance.
 Defaults to `false`.
+`TEST_FAIL_ON_UNKNOWN_PROPERTIES` | _(Optional)_ If "true", unknown values received from CF result in a parsing error.
+This usually happens when client and server versions do not match.
+When "false", unknown properties will be ignored allowing the execution of integration-tests.
+Use with care!
+Defaults to `true`.
 `SKIP_BROWSER_AUTH_TESTS` | _(Optional)_ Set to `true` to skip integration tests that require browser-based authentication (e.g., SSO tests).
 Useful when the Cloud Foundry instance's UAA does not have browser-based authentication configured.
 Defaults to `false`.
 `SKIP_METRIC_REGISTRAR_TESTS` | _(Optional)_ Set to `true` to skip integration tests that require the Metric Registrar service (e.g., MetricRegistrarTest).
 Useful when the Cloud Foundry instance does not have the Metric Registrar service available.
 Defaults to `false`.
 `SKIP_TCP_ROUTING_TESTS` | _(Optional)_ Set to `true` to skip TCP routing integration tests (TcpRoutesTest, RouterGroupsTest).
 Useful when the Cloud Foundry instance does not have TCP routing configured (i.e., no `routing_endpoint` in the info payload).
 Defaults to `false`.